google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/monetization-with-ads/include-ads.md

 ## TL;DR
-- 'To create an AdSense account, you must be 18, have a Google Account, and address.'
+- To create an AdSense account, you must be 18, have a Google account, and address.
-- 'Your website must be live before submitting an application, and the website content must comply with AdSense policies.'
+- Your website must be live before submitting an application, and the website content must comply with AdSense policies.'
-- 'Create responsive ad units to ensure that your ads fit, no matter what device a user views them on.'
+- Create responsive ad units to ensure that your ads fit, no matter what device a user views them on.
 - Verify payment settings and wait for the money to start rolling in.